Table of Contents

 Another objection to using housekeeping proteins is the observation that many of them are present in much higher abundance than the protein-of-interest and, thus, are likely to be outside of the linear dynamic range of the blot1.

 Total Protein Normalization is the New Normal

 The emerging consensus on the best way to normalize Western blots is to normalize to total protein.
 Many journals have embraced total protein normalization (TPN) and some, such as the Journal of Biological Chemistry, even require authors to use TPN when publishing quantitative data from Western blots or else to validate the use of their housekeeping protein3, 4.

-An overview of the Total Protein Stains (TPS) and the TPN workflow
+Overview of Total Protein Stains (TPS) and the TPN workflow

-There are a range of total protein stains (TPS) to choose from (see Mortiz1 for a nice overview of different TPS options).
-The TPS you choose will affect the complexity of the TPN workflow, and the important factors to consider when choosing a TPS include:
+There are a range of total protein stains to choose from (see Mortiz1 for a nice overview of different TPS options).
+The TPS you choose will affect the complexity of the TPN workflow.

 - Dynamic range